DePauw University

-DePauw University is a private liberal arts college in Greencastle, Indiana.
-It has an enrollment of 1,972 students.
-The college has a Methodist heritage and was originally known as Indiana Asbury University.
-DePauw is a member of both the Great Lakes Colleges Association and the North Coast Athletic Conference.
-The Society of Professional Journalists was founded at DePauw.
+DePauw University (/dəˈpɔː/ də-PAW) is a private liberal arts college in Greencastle, Indiana, United States.
+It was founded in 1837 as Indiana Asbury College and changed its name to DePauw University in 1884.
+The college has a Methodist heritage and was founded to be an ecumenical institution of national stature, "conducted on the most liberal principles, accessible to all religious denominations and designed for the benefit of our citizens in general".

+In 2023, DePauw had an enrollment of about 1,800 students.
+Its residential campus is located 45 mi west of Indianapolis and is spread across 175 acre and 36 buildings, with an additional 520 acre DePauw Nature Park.

 History

 Indiana Asbury University was founded in 1837 in Greencastle, Indiana, and was named after Francis Asbury, the first American bishop of the Methodist Episcopal Church.
 The people of Greencastle raised $25,000 to entice the Methodists to establish the college in Greencastle, which was little more than a village at the time.
 It was originally established as an all-men's school but began admitting women in 1867.

 In 1884 Indiana Asbury University changed its name to DePauw University in honor of Washington C. DePauw, who made a sequence of substantial donations throughout the 1870s, which culminated in his largest single donation that established the School of Music during 1884.
 Before his death in 1887, DePauw donated over $600,000 to Indiana Asbury, equal to around $17 million in 2021.
 In 2002, the school received the largest-ever gift to a liberal arts college, $128 million by the Holton family.
+Subsequently, in 2024, DePauw received a $200 million gift that combined a $150 million anonymous donation with an additional $50 million in matching funds from other donors.

 Sigma Delta Chi, known today as the Society of Professional Journalists, was founded at the college in 1909 by a group of student journalists, including Eugene C. Pulliam.
 The world's first Greek-letter sorority, Kappa Alpha Theta, was also founded at DePauw in 1870.
 DePauw is home to the two longest continually running fraternity chapters in the world: the Delta chapter of Beta Theta Pi and the Lambda chapter of Phi Gamma Delta.

 During World War II, DePauw University was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-As of July 2020, Lori S. White, previously vice chancellor for student affairs at Washington University in St. Louis, is the 21st president of DePauw University.
+As of July 2020, Lori White, previously vice chancellor for student affairs at Washington University in St. Louis, is the 21st president of DePauw University.
 White is the first woman and African American to serve as President of DePauw University.